-Business income in 2021/22 was 11.36% of total income so VAT will not be reclaimed on 11.36% of general overheads of the trust as a whole e.g professional costs, audit fees etc.
+Business income in 2023/24 was 22.52% of total income so VAT will only be reclaimed on 77.48% of general overheads of the trust as a whole e.g professional costs, audit fees etc.

 Going forward the apportionment for all sites will be reviewed annually in the summer term using the business income received/expected during the current financial year and applied from the following September at the start of the new financial/academic year.